PacificBiosciences/pbmm2/README.md

 ```
 Tools:
     index      Index reference and store as .mmi file
-    align      Align subreads or ccs reads to a reference
+    align      Align PacBio reads to a reference
 ```

 ### Index